 The Company owns additional mining claims in the State of Nevada that represents its non-material properties.
 The Mill Creek property which comprises 36 unpatented lode mining claims are located in Lander County.
-The Company intends to maintain the annual mining claim fees of approximately \$7,000 for these claims and is actively marketing them for sale to interested third parties.
+The Company intends to maintain the annual mining claim fees of approximately \$7,000 for these claims.